 ii.
-WhereIn establishing the source of wealth and source of funds of a PEP, licensees are to determine the extent of the information and/or documentation requested on the basis of the risk posed by the customer.
+In establishing the source of wealth and source of funds of a PEP, licensees are to determine the extent of the information and/or documentation requested on the basis of the risk posed by the customer.
 Whilst it is true that all PEPs are to be considered as high risk, the degree of this risk will still vary from one PEP to another.
 This means that in lower risk scenarios, the licensee may take less intrusive and less exhaustive steps to establish the source of the PEP's funds.
-By way of example, where licensees are using statistical methods to establish a customer's risk and business profile as referred to in Section 3.2(iii) hereabove and a PEP's behaviour falls within the said profile, licensees may decide to establish his source of wealth seek additional information and/or documentation on the PEP's source of wealth and/or of funds only when hisonce there is behaviour that departs from said model.
-In the latter circumstance, as well as where the subject person does not adopt any such statistical methods, subject persons have to obtain information on the PEP's source of wealth and source of funds.
+By way of example, where licensees are using statistical methods to establish a customer's risk and business profile as referred to in Section 3.2(iii) hereabove and a PEP's behaviour falls within the said profile, licensees may decide to seek additional information and/or documentation on the PEP's source of wealth and/or of funds only once there is behaviour that departs from said model.

-In such circumstances the latter circumstance subject persons have to obtain information on the PEP's source of wealth and source of funds.
+In the latter circumstance subject persons have to obtain information on the PEP's source of wealth and source of funds.
 However, it would not here be reasonable to merely rely on information provided by the customer, but the licensee has to verify the same on the basis of independent and reliable sources.
 As to the degree of information or documentation to be obtained, this should be calibrated to reflect the overall risk of the relationship or occasional transaction and the volume of activity experienced.